ypriverol/github-paper/REVIEWS.md

 I am happy to provide more detailed critiques but I think the overall organization is getting in the way of the message.

-I would also urge the authors to post this as a preprint and get some discussion of it going in public[*].
+I would also urge the authors to post this as a pre-print and get some discussion of it going in public[*].
 There are lots of academics using github and you will get quite a bit of helpful advice.